KarinOldbring/hang-man/README.md

 * Test: Unsuccessful attempts at guessing the secret word were made.

 * Result: A message telling the player they lost appears, the hanging man is displayed and the secret word is revealed.
+The player is not asked if they wish to play again or not.

+* Verdict: The player loses function doesn't work as intented since the player is not asked if they want to play again.

+* Solution: Add the run_game function to the if turns == 0 statement in the play_game function.

+* Test 2: Unsuccessful attempts at guessing the secret word were made.

+* Result 2: When the player loses a message appears telling the player they lost.
+The hanging man is displayed and the secret word is revealed.
 The player is asked if they wish to play again or not.

-* Verdict: The player loses function works as intented.
+* Verdict 2: The player loses function works as intented.

 ### **Player wins**